 Mt.
 Evans – Drive up to over 14,000 on this byway.

-West Chicago Creek CG – 9 miles from lake, near Idaho Springs, 16 sites, basic, Reservations
+- West Chicago Creek CG – 9 miles from the lake, near Idaho Springs, 16 sites, basic, Reservations

 Guanella Pass – Another scenic byway with ample camping, connects Georgetown with Grant.
 Take Guanella Pass Rd from downtown Georgetown.